section9-lab/incubator-wayang-website/docs/guide/installation.md

 # Compiling Apache Wayang

-Apache Wayang (incubating) has different dependencies, for compiling, it needs to add some profile in the compilation to enable maven works properly.
+Apache Wayang has different dependencies, for compiling, it needs to add some profile in the compilation to enable maven works properly.

  ```shell
 mvn clean compile